 8. Pick up the neck and rinse under cold running water and place in the 3rd bowl with clean cold water, in the sink (these are now cleaned).

-9. Repeat each of the cutting processes with all the razor clams.
+9. Repeat each of the cutting processes with the rest.

-10. Once done processing all the razor clams, take a quart sized ziploc (or whatever size you need) and pour all the guts into the bag.
+10. Once done processing them all, take a quart sized ziploc (or whatever size you need) and pour all the guts into the bag.
 Dispose of this, or use for fishing!

 11. Now to work on the bowl of diggers.
 Using a small knife cut off one side of the digger, hotdog bun style.
 Rinsing out the guts and all the dark parts in the running water.